Jyoti-kumari55/Recipe-frontend/README.md

 **Delete Recipes:** Remove recipes you no longer need or want to keep in your collection.

+**Search Recipe:** You can search your recipe by just typing its name in the search bar.

 **Easy-to-use Interface:** Simple navigation to add, view, and delete recipes.

 **Responsive Layout:** Works across multiple devices for convenient recipe management.